 Background

-When healthcare researchers measure the economic impacts on people in the healthcare system, they often focus on direct medical costs such as hospital bills, co-pays, and deductibles.
-However, patients and caregivers experience a wider range of economic impacts, such as costs of transportation to receive care, ability to work, or behavioral health concerns.
+Healthcare researchers often concentrate on direct medical expenses like hospital bills, co-pays, and deductibles.
+However, patients and caregivers also face other economic impacts, such as transportation costs, ability to work, and behavioral health concerns.

 Project Objectives